Hospitals cannot afford downtime; scaling their network infrastructure doesn't have to be complicated.

 As EHRs are stored in the healthcare provider's technical infrastructure, so are the massive amounts of data collected by connected medical and imaging devices.
 Now network operators race to expand processing power to withstand the astounding surge in patients and medical data, further exacerbated by the shift of care from offline to online using telehealth services to deliver care virtually during the COVID-19 crisis.

 With telehealth, it is both the connection to high-speed reliable internet from service providers such as Verizon, and the ability to process the bandwidth and data application via the healthcare provider's core network.
 Clinics and hospitals face network bottlenecks as routine patient visits are replaced with online video calls.
 Regardless, hospitals critically need to keep running, as does their data centers and network equipment.
 Downtime can result in reduced care quality and efficiency, or an inaccessible EHR, at worst life and death circumstances.

 Hospitals accelerating their network capabilities should close these gaps by building on infrastructure that is already in place.
 The key is to seek scalable and simple solutions as it can be disastrous to launch complex projects during moments of peak need.

-Below we explore three excellent network/IT upgrades:
+Below we explore four excellent network/IT upgrades: